dtfyg/NovelTracker/README.md

 - As a user, I want to be able to add a rating to a novel
 - As a user, I want to be able to change a rating for a novel
 - As a user, I want to be able to add multiple genres to a novel
 - As a user, I want to be able to remove a genre from a novel

+### Phase 2 Stories ###
-- As a user, I want to be able to save my library of books and data to file
+- As a user, I want to be able to save my libraries of books and data to multiple files
-- As a user, I want to be able to load my library that I have saved from file.
+- As a user, I want to be able to load my library that I have saved from multiple files.